 The No Temps Deluxe Burger and the Kimchi Pork Bowl are among the food options at Wet City Brewing.

 Try the Fall Mixed Greens Salad if you want something lighter but still excellent.

-You have your choice of intricate and delicious beers on tap if you’re more thirsty than hungry.
+You can choose intricate and delicious beers on tap if you’re more thirsty than hungry.

 This city is joyful and welcoming, thanks to places like Wet City Brewing.

 One of the most impressive cities in the Mid-Atlantic region is Baltimore, the largest city in Maryland.